Powerbomb: Sunset flip powerbomb

 Daniel Bryan performs a sunset flip superbomb to Triple H at WrestleMania XXX.

 This move sees the wrestler bend over and place their opponent in a standing head scissors.
 However, the wrestler moves forward slightly so the opponent's midsection is between the wrestler's thighs instead of their head.
 The wrestler wraps their arms around the opponent's midsection in a waistlock, then jumps and rolls forward, under the opponent's legs, and into a seated position, forcing the opponent to fall back to the mat.
 The resulting position can lead to a sitout pin.
-This is often called a Yoshi Tonic in Japan or Code Red in America, the latter name coined by Amazing Red, and would since be used as a signature move by Mercedes Moné who refers to the move as the Code Blue, notably from 2019-2021 during her time in WWE as Sasha Banks, and as finishers by Zelina Vega and Roxanne Perez, the latter referring to the move as Pop Rox (formerly known as Pop Rok during her time in the independent circuit and in Ring Of Honor as Rok-C).
+This is often called a Yoshi Tonic in Japan or Code Red in America, the latter name coined by Amazing Red, and would since be used as a signature move by Mercedes Moné who refers to the move as the Code Blue, notably from 2019 to 2021 during her time in WWE as Sasha Banks, and as finishers by Zelina Vega and Roxanne Perez, the latter referring to the move as Pop Rox (formerly known as Pop Rok during her time in the independent circuit and in Ring Of Honor as Rok-C).
 The top rope version is also used sometimes, as seen in the picture above.
 The move is also very dangerous, because when the wrestler flips over the opponent's back, if they put too much downward force on their legs, it could result in a leg injury.
 Seth Rollins was injured while attempting to perform a sunset flip powerbomb by applying too much downward force on his leg, thus injuring it.
 An avalanche leg trap variation is used by Hirooki Goto on rare occasions as Kaiten.